-- 49. Traditional buildings in Watlington are characterised by a high level of architectural variety rather than being dominated by a particular style or building material.
+- 49. In terms of context, the neighbourhood plan area is dominated by open fields, with the only built-up area the village of Watlington.
+Outside of this there are dispersed small clusters of buildings.
+The overall settlement pattern is one of low density and scale, with most properties having front and back gardens and buildings having one or two storeys.
+The oldest part of the village runs along School Road and Church Road, and also along Mill Road and Plough Lane.
+This is where most of the pre-20th century buildings are located.
+The settlement pattern here follows the organic layout of the roads, with gentle meandering variations of road widths.
+Most buildings are placed directly at the edge of the road without front gardens, creating a higher level of enclosure than more recent parts of the village.
+20th and 21st century developments occupy most of the remainder of the built-up area.
+This includes ribbon development fronting the road, with properties having deep back gardens predominates.
+Buildings from later development, in contrast, are arranged in clusters accessed by meandering cul-de-sac and loop roads.
+Built-up areas within the village are interrupted by green spaces and open fields.
+As a result, many properties either face or back onto fields or small areas of woodland. - 50.
+Traditional buildings in Watlington are characterised by a high level of architectural variety rather than being dominated by a particular style or building material.
 The local vernacular includes Carstone with galletting, bricks of various colours, clay pantiles, and coloured render, see Figure 4.
-Most 20th and 21st century developments in contrast are typically uniform both in shape and materials. - 50.
+Most 20th and 21st century developments in contrast are typically uniform both in shape and materials. - 51.
 Figure 5 shows an extract from the Watlington Design Guidelines and Codes and shows the four distinct character areas of the parish.
 This clearly shows the three periods of development described above; these are explained in some detail in the guide in terms of their land use, development patterns, building line, boundary treatment, heights and roofline and public realm.